 Types of Telephone Cabling

 Telephones use Category cable, which is comprised of twisted pairs of copper wires.
-The leading types, all of which Active Communication Company works with, are Cat3, Cat5, Cat5e, Cat6, Cat6a (Read ‘What is a Cat 6A cable‘), Cat7 and fire survival cables.
+The leading types, all of which Active Communication Company works with, are Cat3, Cat5, Cat5e, Cat6, Cat6a (Read ‘What is a Cat 6A cable‘), Cat7 cable installation and fire survival cables.
 Larger numbers denote newer cable which is able to transfer more information more rapidly.
 Cat5 and up is mainly used for Ethernet connection.
 Since telephone lines require very little bandwidth, Cat3 is usually more than sufficient for a small business’ landline.
 However, if a building wishes to set up a more advanced network with Ethernet cable installation and Internet access (read more about which Ethernet cable to choose), it’s a good idea to combine these different functions with better cable.
 Active Communication Company Ltd can survey a site and recommend the best type or types of cable to use depending on the specific usage desired.
 Read more about data cable types.

 When is Professional Installation Needed?